adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #43 Decided to move away from the Drag-n-Drop because I was stuck too long.
 I'm going to move forward with moving the information from section to section with buttons.

+#44 Interesting side-note: learned something interesting about the useEffect-Hook.
+Right now, my GET API call is in a useEffect hook.
+So there is a GET CALL to the database to grab the data which will be passed down to the component to render it.
+The useEffect-Hook, at the end, where the [] are ... if I place a 'monitor' in the [newBook] (a monitor such as ... the newBook variable changing) ... the useEffect-Hook will fire on a consistent basis.
+In essence do a GET-CALL to the database all the time.
+This might not be a good idea because it will bombard the database with GET CALLS all the time.
+NOT GOOD.

+BETTER: --- The GET CALL needs to be re-triggered WHEN there is a change in the database.
+So that the user does not have to 'refresh' to grab the new data from the database. (i.e. PUSHER)